-The following functional areas are defined and freely configured (colours from the graphic):
+The following functional areas are freely configured and activated accordingly by the system (colors from the graphic):

 - Access (GREEN)